London Packet (1791 ship): Merchantman

 The Register of Shipping (RS) for 1811 showed London Packet with R. Raby, master, Moulden, owner, and trade Hull–Baltic.
 This entry continued unchanged through the 1813 volume.
 Captain Thomas Domaille acquired a letter of marque on 5 April 1811.
 LR for 1811 showed her trade as London–Guernsey.
 LR for 1813 showed her master as Raby, changing to Domville.
+On 13 April 1811, London Packet received a pass to Newfoundland and the Mediterranean.
+Between 1811 and 1814, London Packet sailed between Newfoundland and Mediterranean, with Domaille, master.